-the Takings Clause "does not apply to government-imposed financial obligations that '[do] not operate upon or alter an identified property interest."129
+retirement fund.
+In that case, five Justices concluded that the Takings Clause "does not apply to government-imposed financial obligations that '[do] not operate upon or alter an identified property interest."

-Relying on Eastern Enterprises, the Management District argued that the Takings Clause should not apply when a regulatory body requires an individual to spend financial assets to benefit the public.130 But Eastern Enterprises was concededly only a plurality opinion, and the parties disputed whether its discussion of the Takings Clause was precedential.
-As counsel for Mr. Koontz argued-pointing to a line of cases predicated upon the assumption that the Takings Clause protects financial assets-a condemning authority could completely evade the requirement to pay just compensation if requirements to expend money were categorically excluded from the protections of the Takings Clause.131
+Relying on Eastern Enterprises, the Management District argued that the Takings Clause should not apply when a regulatory body requires an individual to spend financial assets to benefit of the public.
+But Eastern Enterprises was concededly only a plurality opinion, and the parties disputed whether its discussion of the Takings Clause was thus precedential.
+As counsel for Koontz argued-pointing to a line of cases predicated upon the assumption that the Takings Clause protects financial assets-a condemning authority could completely evade the requirement to pay just compensation if requirements to expend money were categorically excluded from the protections of the Takings Clause.

-In the end, the Court rejected the Management District's arguments, holding that the Takings Clause protects financial assets just as it protects real property.132 Thus, heightened scrutiny applies where a permit is conditioned on a requirement to expend financial resources.133 But Koontz leaves unresolved an important analytical issue: when does its rationale begin to undercut the principle that courts typically review land use restrictions under a highly deferential standard?134
+Ultimately the Court rejected the Management District's arguments, holding that the Takings Clause protects financial assets just like real property.
+Thus, heightened scrutiny applies where a permit is conditioned on a requirement to expend financial resources.
+But Koontz leaves unresolved an important analytical issue: When does its rationale begin to undercut the principle that courts typically review land-use restrictions under a highly-deferential standard?

-On the one hand, the Court was clear in holding that an affirmative requirement to dedicate personal resources to improve public property implicates Nollan and Dolan.135 Yet the opinion offers no doctrinal basis for distinguishing between such a condition and a run-of-the-mill zoning requirement that might necessitate a financial expenditure.
-For example, a zoning code might mandate that new homes must meet the standards for LEED certification, as set forth by the U.S. Green Building Council, or might impose a requirement that new industrial facilities must install best available technologies to reduce greenhouse gas emissions.136
+On the one hand the Court was clear in holding that an affirmative requirement to dedicate personal resources to improve public property implicates Nollan and Dolan.
+Yet the opinion offers no doctrinal basis for distinguishing between such a condition and a run-of-the-mill zoning

-^{129.} Koontz, 133 S. Ct. at 2590 (quoting Eastern Enterprises v.
-Apfel, 524 U.S. 498, 540 (1998) (Kennedy, J., concurring in judgment and dissenting in part)).
+&lt;sup>75 Koontz, 133 S. Ct. at 2590 (qouting Eastern Enterprises, 524 U.S. at 540 (KENNEDY, J., concurring in judgment and dissenting in part)).

-^{131.} Apparently, Justice Alito thought this a compelling point.
-At the preface of his analysis, he noted that "if we accepted this argument it would be very easy for land use permitting officials to evade the limitations of Nollan and Dolan."
+&lt;sup>77 Apparently, Justice Alito thought this a compelling point.
+At the preface of his analysis, he noted that "if we accepted this argument it would be very easy for land-use permitting officials to evade the limitations of Nollan and Dolan."
 Id. at 2599.

-^{133.} Koontz stands for the essential proposition that government cannot use the permitting process as an excuse to force special concessions from individuals or businesses.
+&lt;sup>79 Koontz stands for the essential proposition that government cannot use the permitting process as an excuse to force special concessions from individuals or businesses.
 Id.

-^{134.} The opinion suggests only that the exaction requirement must be linked to an identifiable property interest.
-Id. ("[P]etitioner does not ask us to hold that the government can commit a regulatory taking by directing someone to spend money....
-Instead, petitioner's claim rests on the more limited proposition that when the government commands the relinquishment of funds linked to a specific, identifiable property interest such as a bank account or parcel of real property, a 'per se [takings] approach' is the proper mode of analysis under the Court's precedent.") (citing Brown v.
-Legal Foundation of Wash., 538 U.S. 216, 235 (2003)).
+&lt;sup>80 The opinion suggests only that the exaction requirement must be linked to an identifiable property interest.
+Id. ("[P]etitioner does not ask us to hold that the government can commit a regulatory taking by directing someone to spend money...
+Instead, petitioner's claim rests on the more limited proposition that when the government commands the relinquishment of funds linked to a specific, identifiable property interest such as a bank account or parcel of real property, a "per se [takings] approach" is the proper mode of analysis under the Court's precedent.") (citing Brown v.
+Legal Foundation of Wash., 538 U.S. 216, 235, 123 S.Ct.
+1406, 155 L.Ed.2d 376 (2003)).